MaciejKutyla98/TypingGame/README.md

 npm start

 ```
-4. Open localhost:3000 in your browser
+4. Open localhost:3000 (or some other default port) in your browser
 5. Have fun :)